NBPub/GoogleLocationUtility/README.md

 ### Maps
   - `home --loc_map` [details](/docs/Mapping.md#location-mapping)

 Location data within an input time range can be used to generate an interactive HTML map with panning and zooming capabilities.
-Map markers can be styled by "time" or "accuracy".
+Map markers can be styled by "time" or "frequency".
 Street tiles from [OpenStreetMap](https://www.openstreetmap.org/) are used in the Plotly graphs, so zooming in provides more detail.

 Maps are saved in Outputs/Maps: `<your-directory>/Outputs/Maps/MAP-<style>_<date>.html`